Hornstine v. Township of Moorestown: Injunction granted and settlement

-On June 10, Hornstine, through her lawyer, Edwin Jacobs, informed the school that she would not attend graduation, which was held on June 19, and requested her valedictorian award be made in absentia, saying "the hostile environment at the school has traumatized Blair both physically and emotionally".
-Her house had been hit by eggs and paintballs, and she received a threatening letter.
+On June 10, Hornstine, through her lawyer, Edwin Jacobs, informed the school that she would not attend graduation, which was held on June 19, and requested her valedictorian award be made in absentia, saying, "the hostile environment at the school has traumatized Blair both physically and emotionally."
+Her house had been hit by eggs and paintballs, and she had received a threatening letter.
 Hornstine's claim for compensatory and punitive damages was settled on August 19 for $60,000, including $45,000 in legal fees.